carbon-design-system/carbon-preprocess-svelte/README.md

      *
      * Resolved once per build and cached on disk in your project at
      * `node_modules/.cache/carbon-preprocess-svelte/<carbon-version>_<preprocessor-version>.json`,
      * so bumping either package invalidates the cache automatically.
-Falls back to
-     * the bundled static index if the live build fails for any reason
+If the
+     * index can't be built (unresolvable `carbon-components-svelte` or
-     * (unresolvable `carbon-components-svelte`, unexpected `src` layout,
+     * `svelte/compiler`, unexpected `src` layout, etc.), the build warns and
-     * etc.), so enabling it can't turn a working build into a broken one.
+     * leaves Carbon CSS unpruned, so enabling it can't turn a working build
+     * into a broken one.
      *
      * @default false
      */